SuperMHP/GUPNet_Plus/README.md

     author={Lu, Yan and Ma, Xinzhu and Yang, Lei and Zhang, Tianzhu and Liu, Yating and Chu, Qi and Yan, Junjie and Ouyang, Wanli}, journal={arXiv preprint arXiv:2107.13774},year={2021}}

 ## Usage

 ### Installation

-You can refer to the original mmdetection README to install the requirements [English](MMDET_README.md) | [简体中文](MMDET_README_zh-CN.md).
+This project is based on [mmdetection3d repository](https://github.com/open-mmlab/mmdetection3d).
+You can refer to the original mmdetection3d README to install the requirements [English](MMDET_README.md) | [简体中文](MMDET_README_zh-CN.md).
 Here we provide our accurate steps corresponding to our experiment environments with specific version packages:

 1. install mmcv